Blog Co Founders

 This section shall not apply to the extent prohibited by the laws of the Member’s jurisdiction of residence.
 Where any provision is deemed unenforceable, the remaining provisions shall continue in full force and effect.

 The jurisdictional carve-out is critical.
 Non-competes are void in California and restricted in many other states and countries.
+In September 2025, the FTC formally withdrew its proposed nationwide non-compete ban, leaving enforceability entirely to state law — a patchwork that varies widely.
+For a full breakdown of what this means for your agreements, see our guide on the FTC non-compete ban and what founders need to know.
 Your agreement needs to survive regardless of where your co-founders live.
 The confidentiality clause, on the other hand, is enforceable virtually everywhere.

 Define how disagreements are resolved before you have one.